dankinsoid/swift-remote-configs/README.md

 ### Configs
 `Configs` are used to read configs and therefore the most important type in SwiftRemoteConfigs, so their use should be as simple as possible.

-## On the implementation of a remote configs backend (a ConfigsHandler)
+## On the implementation of a configs backend (a ConfigsHandler)
-Note: If you don't want to implement a custom remote configs backend, everything in this section is probably not very relevant, so please feel free to skip.
+Note: If you don't want to implement a custom configs backend, everything in this section is probably not very relevant, so please feel free to skip.

-To become a compatible remote configs backend that all SwiftRemoteConfigs consumers can use, you need to do two things:
+To become a compatible configs backend that all SwiftRemoteConfigs consumers can use, you need to do two things:
 1. Implement a type (usually a struct) that implements ConfigsHandler, a protocol provided by SwiftRemoteConfigs
-2. Instruct SwiftRemoteConfigs to use your remote configs backend implementation.
+2. Instruct SwiftRemoteConfigs to use your configs backend implementation.

-an ConfigsHandler or remote configs backend implementation is anything that conforms to the following protocol
+an ConfigsHandler or configs backend implementation is anything that conforms to the following protocol
 ```swift
 public protocol ConfigsHandler {